-through 1996 [Gleckler, 1999], and were updated daily by interpolation between consecutive monthly mean values.
-The three-dimensional ozone data [Wang et al., 1995] recommended by the AMIP-II panel were used.
-Tropospheric natural sulfate aerosol from Langner and Rohde's [1991] slowoxidation simulation was included in the model as tropospheric background aerosol, and only its direct radiative effect, scattering and absorption of solar radiation and absorption of longwave radiation, was included.
-The effective radius of water cloud droplets was taken to be 12 μ m rather than relating it to the aerosol concentration as described in section 2.2.3.
-Therefore neither the direct nor the indirect radiative forcing of anthropogenic sulfate aerosol was included in this simulation since their uncertainties are still large, especially the indirect part [Houghton et al., 1996].
+Here, we present results from a 15-year control simulation of the model.
+For this simulation the distributions of sea-surface temperature and sea ice were prescribed from the AMIP-II monthly mean distributions, which are the averages from 1979 through 1996 (Gleckler 1999), and were updated daily by interpolation between consecutive monthly mean values.
+The recommended 3-dimensional ozone data (Wang et al. 1995) by the AMIP-II panel were used.
+Tropospheric natural sulfate aerosol from Langner and Rohde's (1991) slow-oxidation simulation was included in the model as tropospheric background aerosol, and only its direct radiative effect - scattering and absorption of solar radiation and absorption of longwave radiation - was included.
+The effective radius of water cloud droplets was taken to be 12 μ m rather than relating it to the aerosol concentration as described in Section 2.
+Therefore, neither the direct nor the indirect radiative forcing of anthropogenic sulfate aerosol were included in this simulation since their uncertainties are still large, especially the indirect part (Houghton et al. 1996).

 If not indicated specifically, model results presented below are averages over the last 12 years of simulation.
-Simulated quantities are compared with available observations.
-Section 3.1 presents surface-air temperature, precipitation, cloud cover, and cloud radiative forcing.
-Section 3.2 examines zonal-mean atmospheric temperature and circulation, polar vortex, sudden stratospheric warming, the quasi-biennial oscillation (QBO), and the equatorial semi-annual oscillation.
-Section 3.3 illustrates the Transformed-Eulerian-Mean circulation and eddy forcing of zonal-mean zonal wind.
-Throughout the paper we use DJF, MAM, JJA and SON to represent the seasons of December-January-February, March-April-May, June-July-August, and September-October-November, respectively.
+Simulated quantities are compared with observations.
+Section 3a presents surface-air temperature, precipitation, cloud cover, and cloud-radiative forcing.
+Section 3b examines atmospheric temperature and circulation, polar vortex, sudden stratospheric warming, the quasi-biennial oscillation (QBO), and the equatorial semi-annual oscillation.
+Section 3c illustrates the Transformed-Eulerian-Mean circulation and eddy forcing of zonal-mean zonal wind.